 - Its security framework consists of 3 layers in which the server authenticates, authorizes, and encrypts.

 Windows server is another brand of server OS launched by Microsoft.
 It contains every Windows operating system, which is a genuine “Windows server,” and not any other Microsoft product.
 It’s a series of endeavor-class server OS projected to share services with several users and allow panoptic administrative control of corporate networks, applications, and data storage.
 Windows server is used to deliver services people use all around the work under a particular network.
-It is offered with a desktop option, and it is suggested to install Windows server without GUI to minimize the cost to work the server.
+It is offered with a desktop option, and it is suggested to install a Windows server without GUI to minimize the cost to work the server.

 Linux server vs. Windows Server – which one is better?